 Graduates of Leadership SAISD are equipped and positioned to serve in a number of leadership roles including, Parent Teacher Associations (PTAs), decision-making committees, Board of Trustee task forces, non-profit boards, and other roles.
 Moreover, Leadership SAISD graduates have the knowledge and skills to effectively advance the broader discussion around public education within San Antonio.

-Leadership SAISD congratulates the following 52 individuals who were selected to participate in this year’s program:
+Leadership SAISD congratulates the following 47 individuals who participated and completed this year’s program:

 Alexis Benedict, Teach For America - San Antonio

 Amy Barrios, Texas A&M University - San Antonio

 Angelica Holmes, Black Outside, Inc.

 Armen Babajanian, World Affairs Council of San Antonio

 Bethany Evans, Family Tapestry - The Children's Shelter